ncagle/DNS-over-HTTPS/curl-meet-2017-agenda.md

  7. Alternate build systems?
 Can we come up with something that works better for Windows?
  8. Discussions/questions.
 With kids not used to email anymore, should we "bless" stackoverflow for asking curl questions?
 Should we open a separate repo on github for "discussion" issues?
  9. Redesigning the web site.
 We have an offer, do people think its needed/desired?

+# Presentation Template

+There's a LibreOffice Impress [presentation template](curlup-presentation-template.otp) available if you'd like to use it for your presentations.
+It uses the Luxi Sans and Liberation Sans typefaces.